Idente Missionaries: Spirituality

 The members of the Institute profess the religious vows of poverty, chastity, and obedience.
 There is a particular devotion to Mary, under the title "Our Lady of the Mystical Life", (honored with a chapel at Almudena Cathedral); and to St. Joseph.

 Administration and Government

 Both the men's and the women's congregations of the Idente Missionaries each have a General Superior.
 The Apostolic President oversees both.
 The men's congregation has a Patriarch, responsible for the administration of each continent.
 The women's congregation has a Matriarch for administration of a continent.
 Provincial Superiors are responsible for administration in each Province.
 A province may have one or more delegations within it.
 A Superior administers each residence of the Idente Missionaries.

 Ministry

-In the Diocese of Novaliches (Philippines) the Institute runs the Holy Family residence for Senior Citizens.

-Since 1994, the Idente Missionaries have administered the Parish of Santa Maria in the Bronx.
-In 2014, they assumed administration of the Parish of Our Lady of Loretto in Hempstead, NY.
+The Idente Missionaries in the Philippines is under the Roman Catholic Diocese of Novaliches.

 Foundations

 The Idente Family is made up of lay people who share the spirit of the Institute, but do not profess vows.